JFK and Education

 God help anybody who discovers this reality and seeks to make a public issue of it.

-This is eerily like the scenario depicted in Oliver Stone’s film JFK in which David Ferrie, played by Joe Pesci blubbers hysterically about being defrocked as a priest for homosexualism – before helping orchestrate the “triangulation crossfire” that was used to ambush the President in Dealy Plaza.
+This is eerily like the scenario depicted in Oliver Stone’s film JFK in which David Ferrie, played by Joe Pesci sobs hysterically about being defrocked as a priest for homosexualism – before helping orchestrate the “triangulation crossfire” was used to ambush the President in Dealy Plaza.